Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/04-AI_Engine_Code_Generation/README.md

 To reproduce Steps 1 & 2 of this lab outside of Vitis Model Composer, you can ``cd`` to the ``code`` folder and execute ``./make.sh`` from a bash shell.
 This script requires an environment variable named ``XILINX_VITIS`` to point to the Vitis installation location, such as ``/opt/Xilinx/Vitis/2022.2``.

-You can also study and modify the generated Makefiles to incorporate the generated AI Engine code as part of a larger Versal ACAP design.
+You can also study and modify the generated Makefiles to incorporate the generated AI Engine code as part of a larger Versal Adaptive SoC design.

 ## Conclusion